OpenCageData/address-formatting/README.md

    * apartment/flat number, floor numbers
    * PO boxes
    * translating the language of the (destination) address.
-Whatever langauge is input is output.
+Whatever language is input is output.

 ### Processing logic